Weekly Update: DHS Response to COVID-19 - Homeland Security Today

 CUSTOMS AND BORDER PROTECTION (CBP)

+Building the Wall and Deterring Illegal Immigration.
+On April 22nd, CBP launched a border wall system webpage that features a construction video and an interactive map.
+This website not only gives American taxpayers a first-hand look at the ongoing border wall construction, but it also serves as a strong visual deterrent to those in coronavirus-impacted countries who are contemplating making the dangerous and deadly journey to the U.S. across the Southern border.

+Seizing Counterfeit Goods from Foreign Sources.
+On April 23rd, CBP officials seized 2,000 counterfeit respirators that were shipped to the U.S. from China.
+Ensuring the integrity of imported goods, including personal protection equipment (PPE), is a vital function that CBP performs every day to protect the American public during the pandemic.

 Supporting the Safe Return of U.S. Citizens Stranded Overseas.
-As of April 19th, CBP, in close coordination with the State Department’s Repatriation Task Force, has facilitated the return of more than 64,000 Americans back to the U.S. from 110 countries.
+As of April 26th, CBP, in close coordination with the State Department’s Repatriation Task Force, has facilitated the return of more than 69,000 Americans back to the U.S. from 128 countries.
+This interagency operation is vital to reuniting families and keeping Americans out of harm’s way.

-Securing the Border from Infectious Diseases.
-While commercial activities and essential travel remain unrestricted, CBP continues to collaborate with its partners in Canada and Mexico to limit non-essential travel aimed at preventing COVID-19 from crossing our shared borders.
-As of April 17th, POV traffic has decreased by over 58%, pedestrian traffic by 73%, and overall port of entry traffic (including private and commercial vehicles, vehicle passengers, and pedestrians) by 50%.

-Deferment on Payment for Certain Importers.
-On Abril 19th, CBP and Treasury announced an Executive Order signed by President Trump that gives additional economic support for U.S. businesses, including critical supply chains for U.S. manufacturers, during the COVID-19 pandemic.
-The order gives the Administration the flexibility to allow for a 90-day deferment period on duties and fees for importers who have faced a significant financial hardship due to the COVID-19 pandemic response.

 Cybersecurity and Infrastructure Security Agency (CISA)